Howard University Graduate Program in Atmospheric Science (HUPAS)

 Mesoscale Processes

-Dynamics of mesoscale waves, orographic precipitation, downslope winds, and drainage flows; advanced lidar-based profiling for climate and satellite validation.
+Dynamics of mesoscale waves, orographic precipitation, and advanced lidar-based profiling.

 Profs.
 Sakai & Chiao